codeclou/doc/angular/README.md

 ## Preconditions

  * We use IntelliJ
+ * We use Editorconfig (2 space tabs, linux line endings)
  * We use TypeScript
  * We use Tslint
  * We use Angular CLI and the tslint config from there